ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointPlaneProjection.rst

 IVectorGeometryToolPointPlaneProjection
 =======================================

-.. py:class:: IVectorGeometryToolPointPlaneProjection
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPointPlaneProjection

    object

    The projection of a point onto a reference plane.
 Specify the Source Point and Reference Plane.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPointPlaneProjection

 Overview
 --------